• Skip to primary navigation

 We can change output voltage by change number of turns in third secondary winding.

-Also remember diode D1 drop some voltage, so think that when we should calculate the final voltage.
+Also, remember diode D1 drop some voltage, so think that when we should calculate the final voltage.

 Testing:

-Use multimeter to check all wire connection and be sure there is no mistake.
+Use multimeter to check all wire connection and be sure there is no mistake and turn ON power carefully and watch output voltage it must be correct level.

 Heat Sink (Optional):